 Benefits of sponsorship include:

-Name featured in the event program and CCC’s annual report
+Name featured at the event program and CCC’s annual report

 Prominent listing as an event sponsor on our website